- Iran Day-/Half Day Tour

 Shiraz has a reputation as an enlightened city that has been at the centre of Persian culture for more than 2,000 years, and was at one time the country's capital.

-At night have dinner in a restaurant with specific atmosphere in the north of Shiraz.
+At night we will have dinner in a restaurant in the north of Shiraz.

-Day 20: Drive 484 km to Zeinoddin, via Pasargadae & Abar Kouh
+Day 20: Driving 480 km to Zeinoddin, via Pasargadae & Abar Kouh

 On the way we will have a few short stops in Pasargadae to visit the most important and majestic monuments there.
 The tomb of Cyrus the Great, the originator and the great founder of Achaemanian Emperor, (500 years BC) is the oldest historical tomb.
 The wonderful architecture of his tomb, the huge fertile land over there beside the brave personality of Cyrus the Great impressed the visitors.
 This Archeological environment was the worshiping place for the followers of several religions and still it is so.
 Followed by the relief of the winged man and get familiar with its historical elucidations some researchers gave specific theories regarding the relation between personality of Cyrus the Great and one of the prophets of Holy Book.
 By visiting this majestic tomb you can have your personal comment about it.